 She’d recently moved in with her sister, and to celebrate they’d had a few friends over.
 After a while, they decided to have some fun with a Ouija board, to ask it some questions about the afterlife and perhaps learn about the future.
 Nothing had ever gone wrong before.
 It was just a game.

 They placed the board on the table, and placed their hands on the planchette.
 “Is there anyone there?”
 April asked.
 The board replied Yes.
-When they asked it to reveal its name, the planchette glided over to the Z, then the O. Just as we’ve seen before, ack and forth, Z O Z O Z O Z O. They asked the spirit what it wanted.
+When they asked it to reveal its name, the planchette glided over to the Z, then the O. Just as we’ve seen before, back and forth, Z O Z O Z O Z O. They asked the spirit what it wanted.

 It replied, “Her.”